mypdns/matrix/.gitlab/issue_templates/-IKnowHowToDoIt.md

-I report this ~"NSFW:Porn" related domain to be added into the [MyPDNS RPZ Firewall][mpdrf]
+I report this ~"NSFW::Porn" related domain to be added into the [MyPDNS RPZ Firewall][mpdrf]

 - [X] Wildcarded
 - [ ] Individual domain blocking